Seth Curry NBA Playoffs Player Props: Nets vs. 76ers

 Seth Curry Insights vs. the 76ers

-- Curry has taken 7.4 shots per game this season and made 3.4 per game, which account for 6.4% and 6.1%, respectively, of his team's total.
+- This season, he's put up 6.4% of the Nets' attempted field goals, as he's averaging 7.4 per contest.

-- Curry is averaging 3.8 three-point field goal attempts per game this season, which is 8.4% of his team's shots from beyond the arc.
+- Curry is averaging 3.8 three-point field goal attempts per game this season, which is 8.4% of his team's tries from beyond the arc.

 - Curry's opponents, the 76ers, have one of the NBA's slowest tempos with 99.8 possessions per game, while his Nets rank 28th in possessions per game with 99.2.

-- On defense, the 76ers have allowed 110.9 points per game, which is third-best in the NBA.
+- On defense, the 76ers have conceded 110.9 points per game, which is third-best in the NBA.

-- On the glass, the 76ers have conceded 41.2 rebounds per contest, which puts them second in the league.
+- The 76ers give up 41.2 rebounds per contest, ranking second in the league.

-- In terms of assists, the 76ers are sixth in the league, conceding 24.2 per game.
+- Looking at assists, the 76ers are sixth in the league, allowing 24.2 per game.

-- Looking at 3-pointers, the 76ers have given up 11.6 makes per game, fifth in the league.
+- Giving up 11.6 made 3-pointers per game, the 76ers are the fifth-ranked team in the NBA.

 Seth Curry vs. the 76ers